wso2/docs-mi/en/docs/learn/examples/message-store-processor-examples/using-jdbc-message-store.md

-# Using the JDBC Message Store
+# How to use a JDBC Message Store

 In this sample, the client sends requests to a proxy service.
 The proxy service stores the messages in a JDBC message store.
 The back-end service is invoked by a message forwarding processor, which picks the messages stored in the JDBC message store.

 ## Prerequisites